emilyrosenberg/worldviews/README.md

   - I also needed to migrate social and social accounts to the correct database.
 - Models not showing up in Django admin
   - I found the answer [here](https://stackoverflow.com/questions/2984987/model-not-showing-up-in-django-admin) and registered the models.
+- Search bar for Plans not working
+  - The spinner was visible but no results appeared
+  - There was a server (500) error
+  - I cleared the cache and double-checked the tutorial against the Posts search bar.
+  - Tutoring another error that showed "iconstant" but this appeared nowhere in any code.
+  - It turned out to be a problem in the backend: in plans/views.py search_fields, `location` needed to be changed to `location__name` in order to find the results in the locations model.
+  - This fixed the problem.
+  - Tutoring also suggested that I add currentUser to PlansPage.js as it is in PostsPage.js, and I did this and left it in the code although I think it might not be necessary.

 ## Future Implementations
 - Improved navigation: The user will be able to see the most important links, and have a less-cluttered navigation option for finding other information.